basselin/jquery-mousewheel-stop-propagation/README.md

 $.mousewheelStopPropagation()
 =============================

-This jQuery plugin can prevent scrolling of parent element, or stop propagation with mousewheel event listener.
+This jQuery plugin can prevent the scrolling of parent elements, or stop the propagation with the mousewheel event listener.

 *Compatibilities: Microsoft Internet Explorer, Google Chrome, Mozilla Firefox, Apple Safari...*